 Adjustable dumbbells work great for this style of varied training.

-I currently use and recommend the Powerblock Elites (you can see the full specs here).
+I currently use and recommend the Powerblock Elites.
 They’re fully adjustable.
 They start at 2.5lbs per dumbbell and go all the way up to 90lbs per dumbbell (with the addon kits which are purchased separately)

 The lighter settings are perfect for doing 12 reps of isolation lifts like the bicep curl, whilst the heavier settings are great for low-rep heavy compound lifts like the bench press.